 In conclusion, many other unclarities in the finance relate to the fact that a pathwise property may not always be reflected when using expected utility to derive the true portfolio choice.
 It is a trivial exercise to construct a sequence of random variables that converge to zero, and yet the mean value converges to infinity.
 In other words, a portfolio may converge to zero almost surely and still be preferred to a risk-free asset by a utility maximizing agent.
 Intuition dictates that one should never apply such a portfolio over the long term, whereas the utility maximization paradigm says differently.
-Similarly, if one portfolio beats others almost surely over a long horizon, then intuition suggests that this may be a good investment.
+Similarly, if one portfolio beats others almost surely over a long horizon, then intuition suggest that this may be a good investment.
 Still utility maximization refuses this intuition.
-It is those highly counterintuitive results which have caused the debate among economists and which continue to cast doubt on the issue of choosing a long term investment strategy.
+It is those highly counterintuitive results which have caused the debate among economists and which which appears to be a misconception and in general the statement will not hold literally as explained previously.